demisto/content/Packs/DigitalShadows/README.md

+Note: Support for this pack will be moving to the partner around March, 20, 2022.

 Digital Shadows minimizes digital risk by identifying unwanted exposure and protecting against external threats.
 The award-winning SearchLight solution provides ongoing monitoring of a customer's unique assets and exposure across the open, deep, and dark web.
 This enables clients to detect data loss, brand impersonation, infrastructure risks, cyber threats, and much more.

 ## Overview